-STUDENT WORKSHEET: CIVIL RIGHTS CROSSWORD PUZZLE 2.
-The first African 3.
-Stood up to Governor 5.
+STUDENT WORKSHEET: CIVIL L RIGHTS CROSSWORD PUZZLE DOWN 2.
+The first African American to dine at the White House.
+3. Stood up to Governor 5.
 The name we give to all individuals who hope for a better world and work together to pursue the dreams of the great heroes of the Civil Rights movement.
-6. A set of rules enforced in the South that encouraged segregation.
-8. Achieved victories in an ongoing battle against racism, until he was tragically killed while giving a speech in New York in 1965.
+6. A set of rules enforced in the South that encouraged segregation.8.
+Achieved victories in an ongoing battle against racism, until he was tragically killed while giving a speech in New York in 1965.